Effects of equation of state on hydrodynamic expansion, spectra, flow harmonics and two-pion interferometry: Conclusions and perspectives

 \section{Conclusions and perspectives}

-A systematic study on the role of EoS on hydrodynamical evolution of the system is carried out and discussed here.
-By adopting the same set of parameters, which consists of an overall renormalization factor and freeze-out temperatures, the particle spectra and elliptic flow coefficients are calculated by NEXSPheRIO code.
+A systematic study of the role of the EoS on hydrodynamical evolution of the system is carried out and discussed here.
+By adopting the parameters tailored to each specific EoS, which consist of an overall renormalization factor and the freeze-out temperatures, the particle spectra, anisotropic flow coefficients and two-pion HBT correlations are calculated by NEXSPheRIO code.
 The calculations cover a wide range of centrality windows at two different RHIC energies.
-It is found that all EoS successfully reproduce the particle spectra and elliptic flow at small $p_T$ region.
-The hydrodynamical evolution of the system is affected by the EoS, which consequently leads to some small differences observed in elliptic flow.
+All EoS's are found to successfully reproduce the particle spectra and elliptic flow at small $p_T$ region.
+The hydrodynamical evolution of the system is affected by the EoS, which consequently leads to some small differences observed in collective flow.
+In the case of HBT radii, all the EoS's give reasonable but not exact description of the data in all $p_T$ range.